fgsch/vcl-snippets/README.md

 vcl-snippets
 ============

-A series of snippets for Varnish divided by major version.
+A series of snippets for Varnish Cache divided by major version.

 How to use
 ----------